-Experts from our Multidisciplinary Gynecologic Oncology Clinic are dedicated to providing you with the best care for vaginal cancer.
+Experts from our Gynecologic Oncology practice are dedicated to providing you with the best care for vaginal cancer.
 From diagnosis through treatment and follow-up, your care is personalized and designed to meet your individual needs.

 A team of gynecologic oncologists, radiation oncologists, reconstructive surgeons, colorectal surgeons, pathologists and radiologists will collaborate to provide a personalized treatment for you.
 UofL Brown Cancer Center is dedicated to providing you with cutting-edge treatment.